YourOnly-One/content/content/snoworld/en-ph/blog/posts/2022/20220208-tagalog-tokusatsu-theme-songs.md

 +++
-title = "Bioman, Maskman, & Shaider Full Theme Songs in Tagalog" description = "Here are six full theme songs from Bioman, Maskman, and Shaider in Tagalog."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary
+title = "Bioman, Maskman, & Shaider full theme songs in Tagalog" description = "Here are six full theme songs from Bioman, Maskman, and Shaider in Tagalog."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2022-02-08T19:20:00+08:00                                        # manually adjust to local timezone